Aissurteivos/mdrngzer/doc/rom.md

 #Rom Layout Information

 ###Floor information
-Each floor in this game has a 32 byte entry in a list that starts at 0x003DC7B0 and ends at 0x003EB1D0 in the ROM The values that we have figured out are as shown in the table:
+Each floor in this game has a 32 byte entry in a list that starts at 0x003DC7B0 and ends at 0x003EB1D0 in the ROM.
+The values that we have figured out are as shown in the table:

 |Offset|Value|